sofchr/password-generator/README.md

 ## Password Generator
-Using for loops, the Python "random"function, and
+Create a strong password with this Python password generator!
+Built using for loops, random module, and shuffle and join methods.